TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/ai/attack/initialize/README.md

 # initialize
 Initializes and runs attacks called by loop when criteria are met.

-The attacks that are checked are listed below (in order):
+The attacks that are checked are checked in the following order:

   - overheat
   - melee